holepunchto/hypercore/README.md

   live: false, // keep replicating after all remote data has been downloaded?
   ack: false, // set to true to get explicit acknowledgement when a peer has written a block
   download: true, // download data from peers?
-  encrypt: true // encrypt the data sent using the hypercore key pair }
+  encrypted: true // encrypt the data sent using the hypercore key pair }
 ```